 What is a gate review in project management?

-A gate review in project management is a formal go/no‑go decision point between project phases.
-Independent stakeholders assess progress, risks, and the business case against predefined criteria to decide whether the project should continue, change direction, or stop, strengthening governance and preventing sunk‑cost projects.
+A gate review, also called a stage gate or phase gate review, is a formal go/no-go decision point between project phases.
+Independent stakeholders assess progress, risks, and the business case against predefined criteria to decide whether the project should continue, change direction, or stop, strengthening governance and preventing sunk-cost projects.

-In a literal sense, it is a gate between phases or stages of a project, where the gatekeeper decides whether the project should proceed to the next stage.
+In a literal sense, it’s a gate between phases or stages of a project, where the gatekeeper decides whether the project should proceed to the next stage.
 You can’t complete a phase or stage and cross to the next one until you pass through the gate.

-By enforcing these decisions at clear checkpoints, gate reviews keep governance robust and stop projects that consume budget without delivering value.
+By enforcing these decisions at clear checkpoints, gate reviews keep governance robust and prevent projects from consuming budget without delivering value.

 Stage gates, phase gates, and other related terms